7-Step QA Checklist for Website Testing

 - Formatting and spacing

-Testing all the above elements manually might be convenient for a smaller website, however, comprehensive UI testing for larger websites is a daunting task.
+Testing all the above elements manually might be convenient for a smaller website.
+However, comprehensive UI testing for larger websites is a daunting task.
 Teams must prefer test automation tools like Selenium to run automated parallel tests.
 It helps validate UI functionality faster.

 BrowserStack empowers QAs to run manual and automated UI tests using tools like Selenium on its real device cloud for testing at scale in real user conditions.
-Leveraging such a platform can help teams achieve their test goals faster and release a robust website faster.
+Leveraging such a platform can help teams achieve their test goals faster and release a full website faster.

 4. Check for Broken Links